lizoc/textscript/README.md

   - [`timespan`](docs/builtins.md#timespan-functions)
 - [Multi-line statements](docs/language.md#11-code-block) without having to embrace each line by `{{...}}`
 - [Safe parser](docs/runtime.md#the-lexer-and-parser) and [safe runtime](docs/runtime.md#safe-runtime), allowing you to control what objects and functions are exposed

-> **LOOK HERE**
->
-> The `liquid` language is not strictly defined!
-We found a couple of variations in syntax, and implemented what we thought made sense.
-The takeaway is that
-> TextScript has certain restrictions when parsing `liquid` templates, Read up on [liquid support](docs/liquid-support.md) for more details.

 Documentation